NYCxDesign 2017: Sight Unseen's ones to watch

 Since its launch in 2009, the magazine has become a popular destination for discovering independent design talent.
 Meanwhile, its founders Monica Khesurov and Jill Singer have established themselves as trusted tastemakers credited with helping to reposition New York on the design circuit.

-This is in no small part thanks to "Sight Unseen Offsite," the website's annual design expo during NYCxDesign, which has become a coveted platform for emerging and more established designers alike.
+This is in no small part thanks to "Sight Unseen Offsite," the website's annual design expo during NYCxDesign, which has become a coveted platform for both emerging and more established designers.

-Now in its fourth edition, this year's Offsite will showcase a slimmed-down selection of twenty-five designers (compared to seventy last year), in addition to a group exhibition of twenty-one international names.
+Now in its fourth edition, this year's Offsite will showcase a slimmed-down selection of 25 designers (compared to 70 last year), in addition to a group exhibition of 21 international names.
 "We decided to mindfully shrink the show this year," says Singer, "We wanted to go back to something a bit more pure and focused."

 Khemsurov notes that while the duo has in recent years gained a reputation for having a "young, fun aesthetic, which mingled a bit with this Memphis design resurgence, shapes, squiggles, and bright colors," they never intended to be exclusively associated with one type of look.